ThomasMBury/thomasbury.net/content/home/talks.md

 <h2> Three-Minute Thesis, University of Waterloo </h2>

-A short summary of my PhD research at the finals of the Three-Minute Thesis competition.
+A 3-minute summary of my PhD thesis at the finals of the Three-Minute Thesis competition.

 {{< youtube UQ1nW9PNil8 >}}